mrisher/smtp-sts/mta-sts.md

 ## Policy Versioning

-Because an STS Policy that has never before successfully been validated should not be used to reject mail, sending MTAs should consider the issue of maintaining multiple versions of a recipient domain's policy.
+Because an STS Policy that has never before successfully been validated (that is, which has never been used to deliver mail as described in "Policy Validation") should not be used to reject mail, sending MTAs should consider the issue of maintaining multiple versions of a recipient domain's policy.

 When delivering a given message, a sending MTA may, for the recipient domain, posess a cached, previously validated (unexpired) policy *and/or* a newly